Murders of Raul and Brisenia Flores: Attack

 Brisenia was a third-grade student at the Sopori Elementary School in Amado, Arizona, at the time of her death.
-Another of the Flores's daughters, a 12-year-old, was at her grandmother's home in Sahuarita during the attack.
+Another of the Floreses' daughters, a 12-year-old, was at her grandmother's home in Sahuarita during the attack.

 Trial

 Arriving at a death sentence for Forde was difficult, according to juror Angie Thomas.
 A picture of Brisenia presented during the trial was a significant factor in reaching the decision: "A little girl, with bright red fingernails; she's wearing a white T-shirt and turquoise-colored pajama bottoms.
 She's on a love seat.
 It's a perfect, innocent picture until you realize that half of her face has been blown off."
 Gonzalez testified that her daughter was shot point-blank as the girl pleaded for her life.

 Forde, Bush, and Albert Gaxiola were all convicted of the murders.
-Forde and Bush were sentenced to death, while Gaxiola was sentenced to life imprisonment without parole plus 54 years.